GalaxAlign: Mimicking Citizen Scientists' Multimodal Guidance for Galaxy Morphology Analysis: Experiments

 \subsection{Feature Projections}

-To demonstrate GalaxAlign's strong performance without relying on extensive domain-specific datasets, We present the embedding visualization comparing our method with Zoobot, which has been pretrained on large astronomical datasets and then fine-tuned on smaller datasets.
-Figure \ref{tsne} provides a t-SNE visualization \cite{van2008visualizing} of galaxy data embeddings learned by different models.
-Feature embeddings of other baseline methods are presented in the appendix.
+To demonstrate GalaxAlign's strong performance without relying on extensive domain-specific datasets, we present the embedding visualization comparing our method with Zoobot, which has been pretrained on large astronomical datasets and then fine-tuned on smaller datasets.
+Figure \ref{tsne} provides a t-SNE visualization \cite{van2008visualizing} of galaxy data embeddings of Galaxy10 dataset learned by different models.
+Feature embeddings of other baseline methods and datasets are presented in the appendix.

-In Figure \ref{tsne} (a), both Zoobot models (MaxViT and ConvNeXT) display notable overlaps between complex classes including Barred Spiral Galaxy, Unbarred Tight Spiral and Unbarred Loose Spiral, indicating limited effectiveness in distinguishing fine morphological details.
+In Figure \ref{tsne} (a), both Zoobot models (MaxViT and ConvNeXT) display notable overlaps between complex classes including Barred Spiral Galaxy, Unbarred Tight Spiral and Unbarred Loose Spiral, indicating limited performance in distinguishing fine morphological details.
 In contrast, our GalaxAlign models (ViT-16 and ConvNeXT) exhibit well-separated, clearly defined clusters with minimal overlap, demonstrating effectiveness in category distinction and feature representation.
 Meanwhile, GalaxAlign consistently maintains distinct clusters across all categories, reflecting its ability to capture essential morphological features accurately.
 In Figure \ref{tsne} (b), Zoobot models exhibit some clustering but display considerable overlap in the Smooth Cigar and Edge-on Disk categories.
 In contrast, GalaxAlign models achieve more distinct, well-separated clusters across all categories.
 Overall, these results highlight GalaxAlign’s advantage over Zoobot in achieving compact intra-class clustering and distinct inter-class separability, underscoring its effectiveness in representing galaxy morphology.

 Figure \ref{grid_visualization} shows a 2D grid visualization of galaxy images sampled from the GalaxyMNIST dataset, where high-dimensional features are reduced using PCA and aligned to a grid.
-The clusters and smooth transitions between similar galaxy types in the grid suggest that our model effectively encodes structural information in the feature space, allowing visually similar galaxies to occupy nearby regions.
+The clusters and smooth transitions between similar galaxy types in the grid suggest that our model effectively encodes structural information in the feature space, allowing visually similar galaxies to be placed in close proximity.
 The visualization of images in the Galaxy10 dataset is presented in the appendix.